-expectations outlined below.
-Perform Periodic Audits The H&S Department will periodically audit for compliance and risk of the interactions between mobile equipment, light vehicles and people to identify issues and work with management to develop solutions.
-Inspections shall be conducted on contractor mobile equipment brought on site to ensure it meets minimum standards.
-Maintain Rescue Team Capabilities The H&S Department in conjunction with site management will maintain adequate rescue capabilities (on-site team or 3rd party team), and ensure these teams are trained in accordance with the requirements outlined within this document.
+Perform Periodic Audits

+The H&S Department will periodically audit for compliance and risk of the interactions between mobile equipment, light vehicles and people to identify issues and work with management to develop solutions.

+Inspection of contractor mobile equipment brought on site to ensure it meets minimum standards.

+Maintain Rescue Team Capabilities

+The H&S Department in conjunction with site management will maintain adequate rescue capabilities (on-site team or 3rd party team), and ensure these teams are trained in accordance with the requirements outlined within this document.
 Significant incidents involving heavy equipment interactions with light vehicles and people risks should be evaluated for rescue capabilities.
-Where applicable, plans shall be tested through tabletops and drills.
 These drills shall consider all safety, environmental and business continuity aspects.